 - Read philosophy.
 There are some very good entry level books, such as Jules Evan’s ‘Philosophy for Life and Other Dangerous Situations‘*.

 - Increase your Income.
-I know I mentioned not to get focussed on the numbers, but boosting your income even in a small way will give you all sorts of benefits, namely a sense of control of your financial future.
+Not overly focussing on numbers is good.
+But boosting your income even in a small way will provide many benefits and control of your financial future.

-- Be comfortable with the fact that what you are doing is the best you can do to secure your financial future, and that it may take a very long time.
+- Be comfortable that what you are doing is the best you can do to secure your financial future.
+And that it may take a very long time.

 Above all, the whole point of FI/RE is to give you time to focus on things you love, or work on actions that will be beneficial to the world.
 If you don’t need money to achieve it, why aren’t you doing it now?
-I don’t exactly have the answer to this myself, because until now I’ve also been a dogmatic, STEM educated proponent of FI/RE.
+I don’t have the answer to this myself, because until now I’ve also been a dogmatic, STEM educated FI/RE proponent.
 And regardless of my opinion of it, everyone has their own reasoning.
 But surely there is an equilibrium to be had.

 The end doesn’t always justify the means